 - Avoiding using half tablets, as patients may find it difficult to break tablets exactly in half.

-Rivaroxaban, apixaban or dabigatran etexilate may be options for patients who are unable to tolerate or comply with warfarin and its therapeutic drug monitoring.
+Rivaroxaban, apixaban, dabigatran etexilate and edoxaban may be options for patients who are unable to tolerate or comply with warfarin and its therapeutic drug monitoring.

 Cautions and/or contra-indications

-- Rivaroxaban, apixaban and dabigatran etexilate are contra-indicated in severe renal impairment and also any clinical scenario associated with enhanced coagulopathy as for warfarin - eg, hepatic disease.
+- Rivaroxaban, apixaban and dabigatran etexilate are contra-indicated in any clinical scenario associated with enhanced coagulopathy as for warfarin - eg, hepatic disease.
+Rivaroxaban, apixaban and dabigatran etexilate are contra-indicated in severe renal impairment.
+Edoxaban is contra-indicated in end-stage renal disease.

-- They are also contra-indicated in paediatric populations (ie under the age of 18 years), pregnancy and lactation, due to inadequate evidence of safety and efficacy.
+- Rivaroxaban, apixaban, dabigatran etexilate and edoxaban are contra-indicated in paediatric populations (ie under the age of 18 years), pregnancy and lactation, due to inadequate evidence of safety and efficacy.

-- Rivaroxaban and apixaban interact with medications which inhibit or induce both CYP3A4 and/or P-gp - eg, ketoconazole.
+- Rivaroxaban, apixaban and edoxaban interact with medications which inhibit or induce both CYP3A4 and/or P-gp - eg, ketoconazole.

 - In comparison, dabigatran etexilate is not affected by the cytochrome P450 medications but does interact with drugs that effect P-gp.
 For example, amiodarone, verapamil and clarithromycin are P-gp inhibitors, which would lead to increased dabigatran levels.
 The converse is true of P-gp inducers - eg, rifampicin, carbamazepine and phenytoin.
 Close clinical surveillance is necessary when these drugs are co-administered, especially if mild-to-moderate renal impairment is also present.

-- SSRIs and serotonin and norepinephrine reuptake inhibitors (SNRIs) also lead to increased leading risk with dabigatran etexilate.
+- SSRIs and serotonin and norepinephrine reuptake inhibitors (SNRIs) also lead to increased bleeding risk with dabigatran etexilate.

 - Care should also be taken when either drug is co-administered with NSAIDs and platelet aggregator inhibitors.

-Both drugs do not require formal therapeutic drug monitoring but by their nature they can lead to increased bleeding and thus monitoring Hb may be advised.
+None of these drugs requires formal therapeutic drug monitoring but by their nature they can lead to increased bleeding and thus monitoring Hb may be advised.
 Despite this, with dabigatran etexilate the measurement of activated partial thromboplastin time may help in certain scenarios.

 - Bleeding and anaemia can occur.

-- Dizzy spells, headache and syncope have been reported so there may be a mild effect on the ability to drive and the use of machines.
+- Dizzy spells, and headache have been reported so there may be a mild effect on the ability to drive and the use of machines.
+Likewise, syncope has been reported with rivaroxaban and apixaban but not edoxalate.

 - Nausea and gastrointestinal upset.

-- Peripheral oedema and fever have also been reported.
+- Peripheral oedema and fever have also been reported with rivaroxaban and apixaban but not edoxalate.

 - Abnormal renal tests and LFTs.